-All Zoom users can log in to the Web Client.
-The content displayed is per the roles and projects assigned to the logged-in user.
-Operations like uploading, editing, commenting, approving etc. are also permission based.
-For details, go to Managing Users, Roles & Permissions in Zoom 7.0 .
+All Zoom users that are assigned to a project can log into the Web Client.
+The assets displayed are as per the roles and projects assigned to the logged-in Zoom user.
+All asset operations like uploading, editing, cropping, adding text, clipping, commenting on or approving are also permission based.

 The Homepage is shown after login.
 Alternatively, click the logo on the top left of any page to go to the Homepage.

 The logged-in user’s profile picture is shown in the top right corner of the window (next to the notification icon if it is available).
 Click the profile picture to open the User menu.
 The user may update their password or profile picture by clicking Edit User Profile.
 The right side panel on the Homepage shows activity and comments in the projects accessible to the logged-in user.

 If we scroll down, the logged in user’s favorite assets are displayed (if the user has favorite assets).
 To add or remove an asset as a favorite, click the star in the bottom right of the asset’s thumbnail.
 Asset thumbnails are visible on the Asset list and Collection details pages in the Web Client.
 Check the Assets and Collection details sections for details.